Skip to main content

 Land Use Code#

-In development review, Environmental Planning reviews projects according to the City of Fort Collins Land Use Code Section 3.2.1 and Section 3.4.
-The intent of Section 3.2.1 is to require preparation of landscape and tree protection plans that ensure significant canopy cover is created, diversified and maintained so that all associated social and environmental benefits are maximized to the extent reasonably feasible.
-Section 3.4 ensures that when a property is developed consistent with its zoning designation, the site will protect the natural habitats and features both on the site and in the vicinity of the site.
+In development review, Environmental Planning reviews projects according to the City of Fort Collins Land Use Code Article 5.10.1 and Article 5.6.
+The intent of Article 5.10.1 is to require preparation of landscape and tree protection plans that ensure significant canopy cover is created, diversified and maintained so that all associated social and environmental benefits are maximized to the extent reasonably feasible.
+Article 5.6 ensures that when a property is developed consistent with its zoning designation, the site will protect the natural habitats and features both on the site and in the vicinity of the site.

 Frequently Asked Questions#